ShaunSpinelli/Notes/MarkdownNotes/Fastai/lesson5.md

 using [Kaiming He initializing](http://www.jefkine.com/deep/2016/08/08/initialization-of-deep-networks-case-of-rectifiers/) to find the starting values for the embedding matrix.

-Actual embedding matrix is not a tensor but a variable but it also does automatic differention
+Actual embedding matrix is not a tensor but a variable but it also does automatic differentiation

 Creating our data